Skip to main content

 £1 @ 40% = £0.40

-James (not a Scottish taxpayer) has total income of £50,270 in 2024/25.
-Of this, £1,000 is savings interest.
-Since his total income means that he is a basic rate taxpayer, he is entitled to a savings allowance of £1,000.
+James (not a Scottish taxpayer) has total income of £50,270 in 2026/27, and has made no Gift Aid donations or pension contributions under a relief at source scheme.
+James’ income includes £1,000 of savings interest.
+Since his total income falls within the personal allowance and basic rate tax band, he is entitled to a personal savings allowance of £1,000.

 His savings income is taxed as follows: